ncatlab/nlab-content/pages/111.md

 ## Examples

-There is the beginning of a [[database of categories]] listing well-known categories (with links to articles on these categories, if such articles) and some of their properties.
+There is the beginning of a [[database of categories]] listing well-known categories (with links to articles on these categories, if such articles exist) and some of their properties.

-The classic example of a catgory is [[Set]], the category with [[set]]s as objects and [[function]]s as morphisms, and the usual composition of functions as composition.
+The classic example of a category is [[Set]], the category with [[set]]s as objects and [[function]]s as morphisms, and the usual composition of functions as composition.
 Here are some other famous examples, which arise as variations on this theme:

 * [[Vect]] - [[vector space]]s as objects, linear maps as morphisms.